Los Angeles Air Force Base: Advanced Systems and Development Directorate

 The Advanced Systems and Development Directorate is an organization for systems and development planning for future Space capabilities.
 Serves as primary provider of launch, spaceflight, hosted payloads and on-orbit operations for the entire DoD space research and development community.
 Responsible for acquiring, integrating, launching, and operating R&D spacecraft, prototype operational systems, boosters, and ballistic missiles supporting national security objectives/missile defense programs.
 Co-located at LAAFB and Kirtland AFB, New Mexico.

 Space Logistics Directorate

-Located at Peterson Space Force Base, Colorado, the Space Logistics Directorate has 550 people and a $500 million annual budget.
+Located at Peterson Space Force Base in Colorado, the Space Logistics Directorate has 550 people and a $500 million annual budget.
 It sustains and modifies worldwide USAF/DoD space weapon systems to include terrestrial and space weather, global positioning systems, launch range control, satellite command and control, secure communications, and missiles early warning.
 The directorate is the focal point for logistics, maintenance, supply, sustaining engineering and the Space Logistics Readiness Center.